What are Schulich Leader Scholarships?

 What is the difference between a Schulich Leader Nominee and a Schulich Leader?

-A Schulich Leader Nominee represents the top STEM student in their graduating class and in turn becomes eligible to win a $100,000 or $80,000 scholarship.
-This entrepreneurial-minded student exemplifies at least two of three criteria:
+A Schulich Leader Nominee represents the top entrepreneurial-minded STEM student in your graduating class and in turn becomes eligible to win a $100,000 or $80,000 scholarship.
+This dynamic student demonstrates:

 A Schulich Leader is a student who has been selected by one of our 20 partner universities to receive $100,000 or $80,000 to pursue an undergraduate degree in an eligible STEM program.
-In addition to this large financial award, they join an elite network and receive many ongoing benefits.
+In addition to this large financial award, they join an elite network and benefit from student enrichment opportunities throughout the year.

 Only Schulich Leader Nominees are eligible to become Schulich Leaders.